aziz-shafique/aws-codebuild-run-build/README.md

 ### Outputs

-1. **aws-build-id** : The CodeBuild build ID of the build that the action ran.
+1. **aws-build-number** : The CodeBuild build Number of the build that the action ran.

 ## Purpose